Isai Paadum Thendral

 Isai Paadum Thendral is a 1986 Indian Tamil-language film directed by S. Devaraj.
-The film stars Sivakumar and Ambika.
+The film stars Sivakumar, Ambika and Jayarekha.
 It is a remake of the 1982 Malayalam film Ente Mohangal Poovaninju.
 The film was released on 12 June 1986.

 Plot

-Mohan's father wants him to marry Menaka but Mohan likes Kalyani.
+Mohan's father wants him to marry Menaka (Jayarekha) but Mohan (Sivakumar) likes Kalyani (Ambika).
 His father gives in to his demands but Menaka has other plans.
 On the marriage day, Menaka plots and murders Kalyani by putting poison in her milk which leaves Mohan depressed.
 After being coerced by his father, Mohan finally agrees to marry Menaka.
 During the first night, Mohan kills himself by mixing poison with the milk and reveals to Menaka that he knows that she killed Kalyani and he desperately killed himself so that she will lead the rest of her life in sadness.
 The film ends with Mohan breathing his last with the memories of Kalyani.